 There are many large stock corporations that have a sizeable amount of debt, in some cases amounting to many billions of dollars, which they finance in part by issuing bonds.
-This very curious situation, at least considered from a financial or accounting perspective, whereby a profitable company does not use its annual profits to pay off its debts, which is the sensible course of action, but instead pays them out to its shareholders in dividends, or uses them to buy back some of the company’s shares, has begotten a sort of corporate slavery, where the corporation, no matter how long or hard it toils, and no matter how much profit it is able to generate throughout its lifetime, is never able to free itself from its state of servitude to the callous and greedy shareholders, who make constant demands for the company to make more money, such as by firing a large number of the workers whose labour enables the company to earn revenue and thus make a profit.
+This very curious situation, at least considered from a financial or accounting perspective, whereby a profitable company does not use its annual profits to pay off its debts, which is the sensible course of action, but instead pays them out to its shareholders in dividends, or uses them to buy back some of the company’s shares, has begotten a sort of corporate slavery, where the corporation, no matter how long or how hard it toils, and no matter how much profit it is able to generate throughout its lifetime, is never able to free itself from its state of servitude to the callous and greedy shareholders, who make constant demands for the company to make more money, such as by firing a large number of the workers whose labour enables the company to earn revenue and thus make a profit.

-Of course, this absurd situation is entirely due to the terms of incorporation, which oblige the corporation to pay in perpetuity a part of its profits to the shareholders for as long as it continues to exist and earn money.
+This absurd situation is due to the terms of incorporation, which oblige the corporation to pay in perpetuity a part of its profits to the shareholders for as long as it continues to exist and earn money.
 In a very real sense, this deal results in the selling of the company’s soul to the shareholders for a one-time monetary injection to the company or to its founders and original owners.
 This very peculiar situation is due to the nature of corporate ownership, a model that was developed in Britain, the Netherlands, the United States, and in other industrialized countries, and was widely imitated in the nineteenth and twentieth centuries by foolish human beings who, motivated primarily by greed, didn’t bother to ask whether it was a good or even sensible model to imitate.

-This ratio could also be stated as the L/C ratio, in which case the higher the ratio, then the greater the risk for the investor in case of default on the bond.
+This ratio could also be stated as the L/C ratio, in which case the higher the ratio, then the greater is the risk for the investor in case of default on the bond.

 This phenomenon was clearly visible during the tech stock bubble, when the shares of many new companies that never made a profit were nevertheless bought and sold at extravagantly high prices.